icgrp/ese532_handouts/ese532_handouts/hw2/profiling_tutorial.md

 [slides](https://www.cs.fsu.edu/~engelen/courses/HPC/Performance.pdf) and learn about clock sources [here](http://btorpey.github.io/blog/2014/02/18/clock-sources-in-linux/)).
 However, the end goal is the same; which is to answer where is the bottleneck?

-We will show you how you can use the system timer to measure latency in seconds.
-We'll then demonstrate how you can use sampling-based profiling tools to measure latency without modifying your source code.
+In this tutorial, we will show you how you can use the system timer to measure latency in seconds for parts of your program.
+We'll then demonstrate how you can use linux `perf` tool to get ***performance counter*** statistics of your program.

 (profiling/instrumentation)=
 ### Instrumentation-based Profiling with Timers